Accessible Yoga Training

 Accessible Yoga has grown into an international advocacy and education organization, and now offers two Conferences per year, Trainings around the world, an Ambassador program and online Network.

 Jivana has taught with the Dean Ornish Heart Disease Reversal Program through UCSF, California Pacific Medical Center's Institute of Health and Healing, and the National Multiple Sclerosis Society.
-He has led over forty Yoga teacher training programs over the past 16 years, and created the Accessible Yoga Training program in 2007.
+He has led over fifty Yoga teacher training programs over the past 20 years, and created the Accessible Yoga Training program in 2007.
 On December 3rd, 2015, Jivana taught Accessible Yoga at the United Nations in Geneva for their International Day of Persons with Disabilities.

 Jivana's strengths are sharing esoteric and complex teachings in an readily accessible way, and applying the ancient teachings of yoga to our day-to-day lives.